bramwelt/CS46X/protocol.md

 # Use case overview
 ## Use case 1:
-User uploads an Privly public key to the directory provider.
+User uploads a Privly public key to the directory provider.

 This use case involves the following steps:

-1. Generation of the user certificate from the browser extension.
+1. Generation of the User Certificate from the browser extension.
 1. Send the certificate to the IdP.
-1. IdP creates an identity assertion.
+1. IdP creates an Identity Assertion.
-1. Returns the identity assertion to the user.
+1. Returns the Identity Assertion to the user.
-1. User uploads the identity assertion and PGP public key to the DP.
+1. User uploads the Backed Identity Assertion and PGP public key to the DP.

 ## Use case 2:
 User wants to find the Privly PGP public key associated with an identity (email address).

-1. User send the DP a specific e-mail address.
+1. User send the DP a specific e-mail address or public key.
-1. Directory provider returns the Privly PGP public key, signed PGP public key by user's Privly private key, and the user certificate.
+1. Directory provider returns the Backed Identity Assertion along with the Privly public key.
+1. The browser extension checks that the Persona public key signed the Privly Assertion.
-1. The browser extension sends the user certificate to the verifier.
+1. The browser extension sends the Identity Assertion to the verifier.
 1. The verifier evaluates the assertion and responds to the client.
-1. The Privly PGP public key is valid and can now be used.
+1. The Privly public key is valid and can now be used.

 ### Caveat
 Because we are unaware of any verifier libraries that can run in the